'No Chavismo here': Peru socialist candidate Castillo seeks to calm jittery markets

 Though the poll revealed a yawning lead for Castillo, it also showed that 18% of those surveyed had yet to settle on a candidate, while 15% responded that they would annul their ballot or would not vote for any of the candidates.

-Peru's sol currency plunged to a historic low on Thursday following the poll's release, then recovered slightly to 3.755/3.759 to the dollar, a 1.24% drop.
-The Lima stock exchange (.SPBLPSPT) tumbled 2.2% on Thursday.
+Peru’s sol currency plunged to an historic low on Thursday following the poll’s release then recovered slightly to 3.755/3.759 to the dollar, a 1.24% drop.
+The Lima stock exchange tumbled also tumbled 2.2% on Thursday.

 Castillo’s Peru Libre party has promised in filings to the country’s elections agency that it would nationalize “strategic sectors” of production, including the mining sector.